-The Metropolitan Airports Commission-has finalized the updated Crystal Airport LTCP in 2017.
 Crystal Airport is located in Hennepin County, approximately seven miles northwest of downtown Minneapolis.
 The opportunities at this airport include the right sizing of airport facilities and on-going removal of off airport obstructions.
 The air traffic control tower located at the airport is an FAA tower and currently funding for these towers has been provided, but will need to be re-allocated in the future.
-Crystal Airport's primary role is to serve personal, recreational, and some business aviation users in the northwest metropolitan area, including the cities of Crystal, Brooklyn Park, Brooklyn Center, and Minneapolis.
-The Airport's classification will continue to be that of:
+Other opportunities at Crystal Airport include compatible and revenue generating land uses around the airport.